 No pupil is ever excluded from taking part in these activities because of their SEN or disability.
-Examples of extra-curricular activities include; Sports clubs; Art club; Music tuition; Homework club; Theatre trips; Visits to places of interest; an extensive enrichment programme
+Examples of extra-curricular activities include Sports clubs, Art club, Music tuition, Homework club, theatre trips, visits to places of interest, museums, as well as an extensive enrichment programme.

-6.12 Support for improving emotional and social development
+6.12 Support for improving emotional and social development.

-Nishkam School Trust is built around a culture and ethos of family values and has a 'faith inspired; virtues led' approach to education.
-Those virtues are modelled and reinforced every day through reflection, prayer, assembly and curriculum lessons.
-They also form the basis of our 'language of values' that staff use to provide academic, pastoral and spiritual guidance.
+Our Trust is built around a culture and ethos of family values and has a 'faith inspired; virtues led' approach to education.
+Those virtues are modelled and reinforced every day through reflection, prayer, assembly, and curriculum lessons.
+They also form the basis of our 'language of virtues' that staff use to provide academic, pastoral, and spiritual guidance.
+Pupils are offered the opportunity to both lead and serve and this contributes to a holistic development of the pupil.